TharindaNimnajith/test-cursor/README.md

 - The backend uses Spring Boot 4.1.0 with Java 25
 - The frontend uses Vite as the build tool
 - Tailwind CSS is used for styling
-- CORS is configured to allow requests from `http://localhost:5173`
+- CORS is configured to allow requests from the frontend origin set in `application.yaml`
 - The availability grid shows 30-minute time slots from 09:00 to 18:00